 Facility is a designated Major.
 Facility continuously or routinely exceeds its design flow.
 Facility that exceeds its design population equivalent (PE) for BOD 5 whether or not its design flow is being exceeded.
 Facility (whether primarily domestic or industrial) that alters its production process throughout the year.
-Facility handles large quantities of toxic substances, or substances that are toxic in large amounts.
-Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) \Box Facility is a municipality with a Design Flow ≥ 22,500 gpd.
-Other - please justify.
+Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. ☐ Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) \square Facility is a municipality with a Design Flow $\ge 22,500$ gpd.
 Other - please justify.